Essentials of Teaching and Learning

 - Getting Started with Active Teaching and Learning: Active learning requires students to be engaged in their learning rather than being passive listeners.
 To enhance learning, students must speak, write, think deeply, and collaborate with others about the content and concepts presented in class.
 This workshop provides an introduction to active teaching and active learning strategies that can be used during class.

-- T.O.P.
-Observation: The Teachers Observing Peers Program provides UNC Charlotte faculty members with an opportunity to observe peers representing a variety of disciplines implementing interactive methods in a live classroom setting.
+- Complete a Peer Observation of Teaching (1.75 hours): The Teachers Observing Peers Program provides UNC Charlotte faculty members with an opportunity to observe peers representing a variety of disciplines implementing interactive methods in a live classroom setting.
 Whether you are an instructor who has been using interactive methods for years or are trying to get ready to teach your first class, you are likely to benefit from the classroom observation by getting new ideas for effective practice and reflecting on your own practice.

 - You must complete ONE observation, which consists of both observation and debrief within the same semester